Skip to content

 Examine your flooring before you select paint or fabric.
 Is it cozy and rustic?
 Cool-toned and sleek?
 Striped or solid?
 Such information can inform your whole palette.

 Try to scan out the undertones of your floor and use those colors to make them feel unified.
+If you have laminate flooring, consider choosing complementary shades in your rugs and furniture to enhance its natural texture and finish.
 And if your flooring is already a bold statement, such as bright tile or heavy grain wood, then keep the textiles and artwork around it simpler to maintain a balance.
 This way, you will not overload the room.

 Working with existing floors you don’t love